 Hyperpigmented skin

-Brightening toners made with vitamin C, licorice extract, niacinamide, green tea, or exfoliating acids are a no-brainer if you’re struggling with hyperpigmented skin with dark spots.
-They work by acting on the pigment that darkens the skin tone, helping brighten uneven and dull skin and ease off blemishes and freckles.
-P.S.: Here are some of our favorite vitamin C toners to keep your face glowing all day long.
+Brightening toners made with vitamin C, licorice extract, niacinamide, green tea, or exfoliating acids are a no-brainer if you’re struggling with dark spots and uneven skin tone.
+They work by acting on the pigment that darkens the skin tone, reducing blemishes, freckles, and other skin discoloration.
+P.S.: Here are some of our favorite vitamin C toners to brighten your skin.

 How to use toners